George Jenkins, DMD

 Together, the three young men attended Seton Hall University’s Pre- Medicine/Pre-Dental Plus program, specifically designed to encourage minority students to pursue medical careers.
 The social and financial hardships that followed them through high school continued through college, making medical school sometimes seem impossible.
 But, with deeply rooted strength and a commitment to persevere, the three headed off, still together, to the University of Medicine and Dentistry of New Jersey, one step closer to becoming doctors.

-Today, Dr. Jenkins proudly serves as Assistant Professor of the Clinical Dentistry Section of Adult Dentistry at Columbia University.
+Today, Dr. Jenkins serves as Assistant Professor of Clinical Dentistry at Columbia University.